n3rddd/playwright-mcp/README.md

                                         dotenv format
   --shared-browser-context              reuse the same browser context between
                                         all connected HTTP clients.
+  --snapshot-mode <mode>                when taking snapshots for responses,
+                                        specifies the mode to use.
+Can be "incremental", "full", or "none".
+                                        Default is incremental.
   --storage-state <path>                path to the storage state file for
                                         isolated sessions.
   --test-id-attribute <attribute>       specify the attribute to use for test